Skip to content

 BUS BEHAVIOR

 On the bus, students are expected to follow directions, be kind and use electronic devices appropriately.
 Teachers, families and bus drivers will work together to create and implement a bus behavior plan for any student who isn’t appropriate on the bus.
-If necessary, transportation can provide video of incidences that occur on the bus for the principal and teacher to review.
+If necessary, transportation can provide video of incidents that occur on the bus for the principal and teacher to review.

 DRUGS, ALCOHOL AND TOBACCO

 Jordan School District Policy AS90 – Illegal Substances.
-Although students at South Valley are adults, they are still students in Jordan School District.
+Although students at South Valley are adults, they are still students in the Jordan School District.
 Schools are a public, tax-supported institution and are obligated to maintain and uphold the laws of the community and state.
 The Utah State School Law specifically states that it is illegal for high school students to have drugs, alcohol or tobacco in their possession.

 If a student possesses tobacco in the school building, on the school grounds, or at any school activity, he/she will be asked to surrender the material to the school.
-If there are repeated violations, the student may be suspended until a parent conference is held.
+If there are repeated violations, the student will be suspended until a parent conference is held.
 If a student is found with alcohol or drugs in his/her possession on school grounds, or if a student comes to school while under the influence, he/she will be immediately suspended until a parent conference is held.
 In any case, the school will work with the student’s family or caregivers to determine the appropriate consequence.